 Internship Application Process

 Applications are accepted at all times.
 Priority is given to applications that arrive early, and hiring may occur in advance of the deadline.
-However, we generally begin reviewing candidates after the following suggested application deadlines:
+However, here are some suggested application deadlines:

 Fall 2017: Friday, August 25